BTAMod/ancient-logistics/README.md

 # Ancient Logistics

-Ancient Logistics is a mod for [Better than Adventure 1.7.6.2_02](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/3106066-better-than-adventure-for-beta-1-7-3-timely) that adds a variety of new items and blocks to the game, all of which are based around the idea of logistics and automation.
+Ancient Logistics is a mod for [Better than Adventure](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/3106066-better-than-adventure-for-beta-1-7-3-timely) that adds a variety of new items and blocks to the game, all of which are based around the idea of logistics and automation.

 built using [bta-example-mod](https://github.com/Turnip-Labs/bta-example-mod/)